 NPH is commonly used as a basal insulin due to the lengthy amount of time it stays in your system.
 However, because it only lasts 10 to 16 hours, it’s usually given twice per day — once in the morning, and once at night.

-With its peak taking longer to occur, there is a greater fluctuation in blood sugars through the day as opposed to longer-acting insulin varieties.
+With its peak taking longer to occur, there is a greater fluctuation in blood sugars throughout the day as opposed to longer-acting insulin varieties.
 To manage this, patients using this insulin must follow a strict eating schedule, and eat a very precise amount of carbohydrates at precise times of day.

 NPH is commonly mixed with the rapid or shorter-acting insulins mentioned above but is being used less and less these days.
 Thankfully, better long-acting options are available today!